solidiquis/alac-pretty/README.md

 ## Acknowledgements
 Thanks to [eendroroy](https://github.com/eendroroy) for putting together all the colorschemes which I used to put together [this bad boy](https://github.com/solidiquis/alac-pretty/blob/master/assets/sample_alacritty_color_schemes.yml).

+## Author notes
+I made [another version of this project](https://github.com/solidiquis/alacpretty) in Go but wasn't very happy with it.
+Decided to make a skinnier version in Rust for fun that only handled colorschemes and didn't leverage any Terminal UI libs.